merijndejonge/OptionParser/README.md

 ## Description
-OptionParser is a small library that deals with option parsing and option handling for  command-line (CLI) programs.
+OptionParser is a library that deals with option parsing and option handling for  command-line (CLI) programs.

 Options are defined in a class that derives from `OptionParser`, where each option is declared as a property and has a type that derives from `Option`.
 Meta-information about the options (such as its name) are defined using attributes.
 The library comes with  multiple pre-defined option types, which will enable you to get started quickly.
 See below for a complete list of option types.